carlos-rian/fiap-pos-tech/05-hacka/README.md

 This project is a solution developed for the FIAP POS Tech Hackathon, focused on processing, augmentation, and analysis of image datasets, as well as integration with generative AI models and training of custom models.

 ## Make sure to download them before running the project
-- [Software Architecture Dataset](https://www.kaggle.com/datasets/carlosrian/software-architecture-dataset): Download the dataset `dataset_augmented` folder from Kaggle and save it in the `src/dataset/` folder.
+- [Software Architecture Dataset](https://www.kaggle.com/datasets/carlosrian/software-architecture-dataset) (*OPTIONAL*): Download the dataset `dataset_augmented` folder from Kaggle and save it in the `src/dataset/` folder.
 The dataset is large (over 30GB) and contains images and XML files for training.
-- [Software Arch Faster C-RNN Cloud Object Detection](https://www.kaggle.com/models/carlosrian/software-architecture-faster-crnn-cloud-object-detection):  Download the trained model `soft-arch_epoch-7_202506251807.pth` file from Kaggle and save it in the `src/models/` folder.
+- [Software Arch Faster C-RNN Cloud Object Detection](https://www.kaggle.com/models/carlosrian/software-architecture-faster-crnn-cloud-object-detection) (*REQUIRED*):  Download the trained model `soft-arch_epoch-7_202506251807.pth` file from Kaggle and save it in the `src/models/` folder.
 The model is a custom Faster R-CNN trained on the dataset, with a size of approximately 160MB.

 Note: The model was trained using just a `small subset of the dataset`, **so it is not expected to work well with the full dataset**.
 The model was trained to demonstrate the process of training and prediction using custom models.